 Lofoten Islands: Midnight Sun Excursion (4 hours)

-A licensed tour guide will take you on a scenic minibus drive to the western side of Lofoten, where you get to fully enjoy the marvelous Midnight Sun from a beautiful white sandy beach.
-The guide will also learn you tips on how to photograph this natural phenomenon.
+A licensed tour guide will take you on a scenic minibus drive to the western side of Lofoten, where you can fully enjoy the marvelous Midnight Sun from a beautiful white sandy beach.
+The guide will also learn tips on photographing this natural phenomenon.
 You get warm drinks, and the tour guide speaks English, Italian, and Spanish.
 You will be picked up at your accommodation.
 Season: 11.
 May – 1.
 August.

 Click Here for Info and Prices on the Lofoten Midnight Sun Excursion